+On August 21, 1971, Share, Como, Mary Brunner and two other associates of Manson robbed a Los Angeles gun store, stealing some 150 firearms, but they set off a police alarm.
 After a shootout with the police, they were arrested, and Share herself had three bullet wounds.
-She revealed in her confession that they had planned to hijack a 747 airplane and take the passengers hostage in order to secure the release of Manson and other Family members.
+She revealed in her confession that they had planned to hijack a 747 airplane and take the passengers hostage in order to secure the release of Manson and other family members.
 She was sentenced to five years in prison.

-Following her release in 1975, she disassociated herself from the Family and sought surgical treatment to remove the “X” that she and others had carved into her forehead on Manson’s orders during his trial.
+Following her release in 1975, she disassociated herself from the family and sought surgical treatment to remove the “X” that she and others had carved into her forehead on Manson’s orders during his trial.